 Whether you’re visiting Colorado and have never tried Mexican food before, or you’re a salsa connoisseur, Boulder is sure to impress.

-Here are our seven favorite Mexican and Mexican-inspired restaurants in and near Boulder:
+Here are our six favorite Mexican and Mexican-inspired restaurants in and near Boulder:

 1175 Walnut St.